-For large $N$, we use a bound similar to Theorem~\ref{thm:tvlemmanew}.
-Its proof follows roughly the same pattern as Theorem~\ref{thm:tvlemmanew}, but we also need new time uniform $L^p$ error bounds for the CPF, which are postponed to Section \ref{sec:cpfstability}.
+For large $N$, we use a bound similar to Theorem \ref{thm:tvlemmanew}.
+Its proof follows the same pattern as Theorem \ref{thm:tvlemmanew}, but we also need time-uniform $L^p$ error bounds for the CPF, which we postpone to Section \ref{sec:cpfstability}.

 \begin{lemma} There exist $c$ and $c'$, only depending on the constants in \textup{(A1)}, such that for all $n \geq 0$, $N \geq c'$ and $k \geq c \log(N)$,

 where $\varepsilon = (1-c'/N)^N$. \end{lemma}